Lowthwaite Fell

 Lowthwaite Fell is a hill in the Northern Fells of the Lake District in England.
 It is a grassy eminence, rising to a height of 509 m, above sea level, on the ridge between Longlands Fell and Great Sca Fell.

+The fell is not categorised as a Wainwright.
+Whilst it does not feature independently within Alfred Wainwright's guides to the mountains of The Lake District, it does however appear as part of the detail in the section specific to Longlands Fell.
+Furthermore it is categorised as a Birkett due to its explicit inclusion as one of the summits in Walk 4 of the "North O'Skiddaw Group" in Bill Birkett's Lakeland guidebook.